hakimjazuli/simple_signal/README.md

 } from '@html_first/simple_signal';
 ```
 ## on v^3
-- we ends the support for `prebundled` module in the reason of, most of the insteresting parts of the
+- we ends the support for `prebundled` module in the reason of, most of the `insteresting` parts of this
   library are need to be typehinted, and that's almost impossible in the prebundled environtment
-- however it's not not that hard if you want to bundle it your self, as we have documented our APIs, so
+- however it's not that hard if you want to bundle it your self, as we have documented our APIs, so
-  you can import whichever you like and expose it in the window object
+  you can import whichever API you want and then expose it in the `window` object

 <h2 id="exported-api-and-type-list">exported-api-and-type-list</h2>